 Instagram – While this might be the last place you’d think of meeting someone, just think, it’s a social media platform, there are pictures involved, and there is the ability to communicate.
 So yes, why not potentially use it as a place to meet people.
 And while you do have to be a bit impetuous to reach out and touch someone (so to speak), isn’t that what you do on all other dating apps anyway?
 Go ahead, start handing out that handle!

 Real Life – Yes, you read right, real life.
 No, it’s not the name of a new app, it means going out into the world and meeting people the old fashioned way.
 You know, like a “Hi, what’s your name?” or asking friends to introduce you to someone.
 And while I know it’s hard for us “busy New Yorkers” to “get in the game” this way, there are plenty of people out there who are still fans of this approach, myself included.
-Sometimes, going “old school” is the way to go.
+Sometimes, going “old school” is the way to go, especially after everything going on with the Coronavirus, this could be a nice change of pace one social distancing ends and everything returns back to normal.
 Try it, you never know!

 Of course, there are runner ups (Coffee Meets Bagel, Happn and The League), as well as niche apps targeting race, income and other sorts of preferences, but for those more basic folks, like myself, if you’re in the market for a new boo, I’d say use this as your “Dating App 101” tutorial and you’ll be in the dating game in no time.
 Happy Bumbling (or whatever method you choose)! ■